 Now, a brief story about the deceased’s life is told, usually in loose chronological order

-Paragraph: Start telling the story as early in the life of the deceased as you are capable of.
+PARAGRAPH 4: Start telling the story as early in the life of the deceased as you are capable.
 Family members and close friends are often quite happy to provide useful facts, anecdotes and information – all of which make the obituary more meaningful for those who read it.
-If you write about something a friend or relative has related to you, try to somehow, casually mention that person’s name: “Aunt Sally said Will was the best fisherman she ever knew.”
+If you write about something a friend or relative has related to you, try to casually mention that person’s name: “Aunt Sally said Will was the best fisherman she ever knew.”
 An obituary must be factual, but the very best obituaries include personal insights, comments and observations.

-Paragraph: Continue with the story of life.
-Include facts, use adjectives and adverbs to enhance your writing and to more personally describe the deceased to your readers.
-Don’t forget hobbies, obsessions, favorite pets, games to play; movies; magazines; books and favorite sports teams.
-Important accomplishments, profession, special skills and military service can also be mentioned.
-Some people continuously use the same slogan or expression for most of their lives – and these are very good to include in their obituary.
+PARAGRAPH 5: Continue with the story of life.
+Include facts and use adjectives and adverbs to enhance your writing, and also to more personally describe the deceased to your readers.
+Don’t forget hobbies, obsessions, favorite pets, games to play, movies, magazines, books, and favorite sports teams.
+Important accomplishments, professions, special skills and military service can also be mentioned.
+Some people continuously use the same slogan or expression for most of their lives – and these memories are very good to include in their obituary.

-Paragraph: Use as many paragraphs as it takes to tell the life story of the deceased to the best of your ability.
-The life story is a very important part of the obituary.
+PARAGRAPH 6: The life story is a very important part of the obituary.
+Use as many paragraphs as it takes to tell the life story of the deceased to the best of your ability.
 Don’t be shy about creating new paragraphs: people are more inclined to read and comprehend shorter paragraphs.
 Don’t forget to mention any clubs, affiliations and charities of interest to the deceased: Boy Scouts, Masons, AARP, ASPCA and so forth.

-Paragraph: List those relatives who preceded the deceased in death.
+PARAGRAPH 7: List those relatives who preceded the deceased in death.
 Start the paragraph with the deceased’s first name, and then “was preceded in death by:” followed by the list of names.
-Appropriate, immediate family members: wives, husbands, brothers, sisters and parents are customarily listed, but you can add as many names as you wish.
+The appropriate immediate family members like wives, husbands, brothers, sisters and parents are customarily listed, but you can add as many names as you wish.
 Sometimes these lists are extremely long, and sometimes they do contain the names of people who were not relatives, but close friends.

-Paragraph: List those relatives who survived the deceased.
+PARAGRAPH 8: List those relatives who survived the deceased.
 Start the paragraph with the deceased’s first name, and then “is survived by:” followed by the list of names.
-Appropriate immediate family: wives, husbands, brothers, sisters and parents are customarily listed, but you can add as many names as you think are most appropriate.
+The appropriate immediate family members like wives, husbands, brothers, sisters and parents are customarily listed, but you can add as many names as you think are most appropriate.

-Paragraph: Memorials and gravesite mentions.
+PARAGRAPH 9: Memorials and gravesite mentions.
 Include where flowers and memorials, such as donations, may be sent.
-Include the name and location of the gravesite & monument, so that people can visit the grave and see the monument at a later time, if they desire to.
+Include the name and location of the gravesite & monument, so that people can visit the grave and see the monument at a later time, if they so desire.
 Donations are customarily sent to large charities or local charities, but on occasion, the family will request that donations be sent to them to help cover the cost of final services.

-Paragraph: Where to send the family condolences, or make a final personal comment to or about the deceased.
-Today, the name of the website, such as stevensonandsons.com, is usually quite adequate.
+PARAGRAPH 11: Where to send the family condolences, or make a final personal comment to or about the deceased.
+Today, the name of the website, such as www.retzfuneralhome.com, is usually quite adequate.
 If the family wishes it, a mailing address may be included, but this practice is not suggested.
 Phone numbers and private email addresses are never included.

-We hope this will help you create an obituary that you are proud of; one that does justice to the deceased’s journey through life.
-An obituary that will inform, and be enjoyed by relatives and friends for many generations to come.
+We hope this will help you create an obituary of which you are proud: one that does justice to the deceased’s journey through life and that will inform and be enjoyed by relatives and friends for many generations to come.